borrascador/griddage/README.md

    integration with rest of program.
 Makes generalizing the game into other modes, card logic, and scoring function easier to implement.
+ - Generalize functions to allow for solitaire mode, player vs computer, player vs player, and 2 vs 2.
+ - Consider placement of decks to allow for above use cases, e.g. player1 has deck on bottom and player2 has deck on top, but only bottom deck appears in one player game, as
+   well as a corresponding change for four player mode.

 ## Wishlist